Koongrizzly/FrameVision/README.md

 - Crop videos/images
 - Multi rename/replace
 - Metadata editor/remover
-### ⏳ Batch tools for almost all tools
-### 📋 Advanced Queue with seperate worker for most tools
-### 🧮 System Monitor with Hud
-### 🕹️ EASTER EGGS : use the app to unlock them
-### 📺 in app resizable Multi media player
-### 🎶 Music player with playlist & 200+ beat synced visuals
-### All kinds of extra's i forgot to mention such as random 'open app' screens with visual overlays or 20+ themes.
 ---

 ## 🛠 Installation
 Run **`framevision.exe`** — it automatically:
-1. Opens the installer menu if setup is incomplete.
+1. Opens the installer menu if setup is incomplete. (give approval to windows to use unknown app)
 2. Repairs missing components (like `psutil`).
-3. Starts the app and background worker.
+3. Starts the app and background worker. (keep the background worker open when using queue)

 ### Installer Menu Options
 - 1 **check requirements** + basic 'first time ai' installer.
 - 2 **Core Install:** App only (minimal).
 - 3 **Full CPU Install:** Torch CPU + models/binaries.
 - 4 **Full CUDA Install:** Torch CUDA + models/binaries.
-- 5 **optional install** list with extra tools that have their own environment (wan 2.2, z-image,...
-    These kan be skipped, or when installed, deleting their model folder and environment folder wikk safely remove them again from the app
 ---
 Portable & offline
-(install must go to c:\framevision-main, once everything is installed no more internet is needed and you can move it to any other location on the drive
+(install must go to c:\framevision-main, once everything is installed no more internet is needed and you can move the folder to any other location on the drive.
-One click install tries to make everything work out of the box, even for 'new to ai' users Tooltips everywhere (can be turned of in settings tab) Draggable middle splitter & swap ui to make the app look the way user wants
+One click install tries to make everything work out of the box (git, python, environment..) even for 'new to ai' users (Z-image gguf models may need ectra install : visual studio when you get error of missing dll files.
+Tooltips everywhere (can be turned of in settings tab) Draggable middle splitter & swap ui to make the app look the way user wants
 ---